Morlabsai/Contributions/recurring-tasks.md

-## Contribution Provider - Proof of Contribution Table for single tasks
+## Contribution Provider - Proof of Contribution Table for recurring tasks

 **Before adding a pull request to this table [please read the BEST PRACTICES GUIDE](https://github.com/Morlabsai/Contributions/)**